 So far, such approaches and underlying debates have had little to no impact in Portugal.
 Therefore, our first task was to configure the class structure.
-As with international colleagues, and Bourdieu before them, we considered the categories used by statistical agencies - in this case, the updated CPP2010, the national version of the International Standard Classification of Occupations (ISCO) (ILO 2012).5 The most differentiated coding (four-digit level) consists of 422 unit-level occupations, while sub-major groups (two-digit level) cluster 43 types of similar professions.
+As with international colleagues, and Bourdieu before them, we considered the categories used by statistical agencies, in this case, the updated CPP2010, the national version of the International Standard Classification of Occupations (ISCO) (ILO, 2012)5.
+The most differentiated coding (4-digit level) consists of 422 unit-level occupations, while sub-major groups (2-digit level) cluster 43 types of similar professions.
 Following Atkinson (2017) and Hansen et al. (2009), we aimed to use a more detailed solution.
-However, the National Statistics Institute uses the clustered coding in all national surveys, with four digits only being collected in large international research projects (ISSP and ESS) and staff registry data (SRD) from the Ministry of Labour, Solidarity and Social Security.
-As such, we decided to construct our scheme based on two-digit codes, drawing on a detailed analysis of SRD.
+However, the National Statistics Institute uses the clustered coding in all national surveys, with 4-digits only being collected in large international research projects (ISSP and ESS) and Staff Registry Data from the Ministry of Labour, Solidarity and Social Security.
+As such, we decided to construct our scheme based on 2-digit codes, drawing on a detailed analysis of Staff Registry Data (SRD).

-The initial matrix of class positions and fractions systematically aggregates two-digit CPP codes (Table 1).
+The initial matrix of class positions and fractions systematically aggregates 2-digit CPP codes (table 1).
 To test this proposal, we first considered the distribution of economic capital, exploring data on monthly net income (and standard deviation) at unit-level and aggregated codes.
-We used data from the 2015 and 2018 SRD databases, which gather ~3.2 million cases from all under contract in the private sector and non-profit organizations and most public sector workers (except central administration).
-Even these large databases do not suffice to characterize all positions in a class scheme: they lack information on workers without a contract, the self-employed and capitalists (large-scale employers or business owners).
-Information on managers is frequently missing, due to the lack of a monthly salary.
-The solution was to examine Labour Force Surveys (LFS), a robust trimestral sample of the active population in Portugal (we used data from 2019 - third and fourth trimesters).
-Analysis of
+We used data from the 2015 and 2018 SRD databases, which gather

 5 CPP2010 and its forebearer - CNP1994 - are also the basis of the ACM typology, according to a linear logic.
 These classifications have assumptions (implicit and explicit), decisions made by its designers at national and international levels, which define and set the boundaries between professions on the basis of skill level and functions.
 Such assumptions evolve.
 For example, while both classifications have the same nine major occupational groups, the current version has a smaller number of professions.
-More importantly, the clustering of professions within major and sub-major groups underwent significant change, many being organized differently: this has implications to the comparison of the ACM in the late 1990s and today.
+More importantly, the clustering of professions within major and sub-major groups underwent significant change, many being organized differently: this has implications to the comparison of the ACM in the late nineties and today.